 Clayton, a 40-year veteran of the consumer electronics, telecommunications and satellite communications industries, is the president and CEO of Dish Network and serves on the company’s board.
 Throughout his career, Clayton has been instrumental in the discovery and implementation of numerous consumer electronics products including the VCR, DVDs, satellite TV, HDTV and satellite radio.
 Clayton was a four-year member of the EchoStar’s board and former chairman of CEA.

-U.S. Congressman Greg Walden will be honored with the inaugural Innovation Policy Ninja Award for his work as the lead champion of crucial spectrum reform legislation last year, and for his leadership and foresight that will enable the advancement of wireless innovation for decades to come, the association said.
+U.S. Congressman Greg Walden will be honored with the inaugural Innovation Policy Ninja Award for his work as the lead champion of crucial spectrum reform legislation last year.